Learning Agile Swimming: An End-to-End Approach without CPGs: Methodology

 \subsection{CFD Simulator}

-To learn a reliable policy, RL algorithms require extensive interaction data \XP{between robotic fish and surrounding fluids} for policy training, which means that direct learning in the real-world is impractical, especially considering factors such as battery fluctuation, tons of manual reset, and even structural damage.
-Therefore, we train the neural network controller in the simulated environment for stable training process.
+The RL algorithm requires a large amount of interaction data between the agent and the surrounding environment to learn complex policy from scratch, which makes direct learning from the real-world impractical, especially considering factors such as battery fluctuations, extensive manual resets, and even structural damage.
+To efficiently train a reliable policy within a reasonable time and transfer it to the real-world, we needed a simulation platform that is both fast and accurate.

-Simulating accurate transient dynamics for end-to-end policy learning is challenging, especially for robots such as robotic fish that interact with fluid environments.
-On the one hand, \XP{models based on empirical formulation to reduce complexity} not only require expert knowledge, but the simplified models obtained also have \XP{strong limitations on} simulation accuracy for the transient response of robotic fish \cite{yu2016data}. \XP{Although traditional} CFD simulators \XP{theoretically can produce} precise transient responses, the huge \XP{computational cost makes} it impractical to train end-to-end policy for robotic fish \cite{zhang2022simulation}.

-To address this \XP{issue}, we train our policy in a GPU-based \XP{fully localized} CFD simulator, named FishGym \cite{liu2022fishgym}, in this work.
-FishGym is \XP{a} high-performance CFD simulator that leverages the \XP{highly} parallel computing capabilities of \XP{the} Lattice Boltzmann Method (LBM) to accelerate computation through GPUs.
-This feature significantly enhances simulation efficiency, allowing for extensive exploration of environments for the robotic fish within an acceptable time cost. \XP{Readers can} refer to \cite{liu2022fishgym,lin2023exploring} for more details.
+One of the biggest challenges for the robotic fish is the complex dynamics of the surrounding fluid flow.
+To this end, we employed the three-dimensional fluid-structure interaction solver \emph{FishGym} presented in our previous work \cite{liu2022fishgym}, which leverages the highly parallel computing capabilities of the Lattice Boltzmann Method (LBM) for acceleration over GPUs.
+This significantly enhances the simulation efficiency, which makes this solver not only accurate but also fast, simulating for a physical time of \SI{1}{s} only takes a computing time of \SI{2}{s}, on an ordinary personal computer\footnote{All simulations (including training and evaluation) in this work were conducted on personal computers equipped with Intel Core i9-12900K CPU and NVIDIA GeForce RTX 3080TI GPU.}.
+Readers can refer to \cite{liu2022fishgym, lin2023exploring} for more details.

-Although FishGym provides a \XP{viable} simulation environment \XP{allowing} robotic fish to extensively explore actions \XP{over} various states, significant differences \XP{still} exist between the simulated robotic fish and its real-world counterpart in terms of appearance, linkage length, and joint type.
-These discrepancies make it challenging to directly transfer the trained policy to the real world.
-To address this issue, we have explored a series of calibration methods between the \XP{simulated and the physical fishes}, with the following two key innovative techniques proving particularly effective in narrowing the sim-to-real gap and facilitating zero-shot transfer.
+Although FishGym provides a viable simulation environment, significant differences still exist between the simulated robot and its real-world counterpart in terms of appearance, linkage density, and actuator type.
+These differences make it challenging to directly transfer trained policies to the real world.
+To this end, we have explored a series of calibration techniques between the simulated and the physical robotic fish, with the following two key innovative techniques proving particularly effective in narrowing the sim-to-real gap and facilitating zero-shot transfer.